 Dry cough can be triggered by airborne irritants like dust, pollen, and pollution, and can worsen in dry air, especially during the winter months.
 Using an air purifier or humidifier helps maintain moisture levels in the air, preventing throat dryness and irritation.

-While these home remedies for a dry cough can be highly effective, there are instances when medical attention is necessary.
+While these home remedies for a dry cough can be highly supportive, there are instances when medical attention is necessary.
 You should see a doctor if:

 Persistent or severe dry coughs could be a sign of underlying conditions such as asthma, GERD, or a respiratory infection, so it’s essential to seek professional medical advice when needed.